meshtastic/meshtastic/docs/getting-started/meshtastic-flasher.md

 ## Overview

-Meshtastic Flasher is a graphical user interface for flashing [supported devices](/docs/hardware) with Meshtastic.
+Meshtastic Flasher (aka m-flasher) is a graphical user interface for flashing [supported devices](/docs/hardware) with Meshtastic.
+The following operating systems are currently supported: Windows, Mac, and Ubuntu.

 ## Prerequisites

-Install Meshtastic Flasher by either [downloading the executable file](https://github.com/meshtastic/Meshtastic-gui-installer/releases) or installing using `pip`.
-The following operating systems are currently supported: Windows, Mac, and Ubuntu.
+* Python 3 is required
+* Download the App (Windows or Mac)

 ### Check Data Cable